danishsheikh1122/issueTrackerFulltackApp/README.md

 # added sentry.io track issues
 - it is a tool to track all issues bugs in our app and inform use when issue occur in user app

+# deployment pending
+- mysql cant be deployed on production coz planetscale is not giving free access and others also
+- may be in future will try

+# finally wrapping up the project
+- dated 06-07-2024